mozilla/data-docs/meta/contributing.md

 Markdown is usually powerful enough and is a more common technology than Asciidoc.

 Limit lines to **100 characters** where possible.
-Try to split lines at the end of sentances.
+Try to split lines at the end of sentences.
 This makes it easier to reorganize your thoughts later.

 This documentation is meant to be read digitally.
 Keep in mind that people read digital content much differently than other media.
-Specifically, readers are going to skim your writing, so make it easy to identify important information
+Specifically, readers are going to skim your writing, so make it easy to identify important information.

 Use **visual markup** like **bold text**, `code blocks`, and section headers.
 Avoid long paragraphs.